 For decades illicit drug usage, including heroin and opioid abuse, was viewed as a problem for law enforcement to solve.
 It has become clear that merely by arresting those who have become victims is not an effective approach to reducing the impact heroin and opioid abuse has on families and communities.
 Today, opioid addiction is rightfully viewed as a public health crisis that requires not just a police response, but a community-wide response.

-As such, the Elk Grove Police Department, like many other law enforcement agencies across the county, is adopting a new approach whose focus is not on arresting the addicted, but on serving as the point of entry for those who want help.
+As such, the Elk Grove Police Department, like many other law enforcement agencies across the county, has adopted a new approach whose focus is not on arresting the addicted, but on serving as the point of entry for those who want help.

-As part of Elk Grove Village Cares, individuals who are willing to take that first step on the road to recovery can walk in to the Elk Grove Village Police Department and ask for help.
-On their behalf, an officer will contact our program partners who provide a full range of addiction and recovery services.
-The officer will also provide safe transportation to a treatment facility for that individual.
+As part of Elk Grove Village Cares, individuals who are willing to take that first step on the road to recovery can walk into the Elk Grove Village Police Department and ask for help.
+On their behalf, an officer will contact our program partners who provide a full range of addiction and recovery services and also provide safe transportation to a treatment facility for that individual.
 Every officer has been trained on this new procedure and no one seeking help will be turned away.
 The goal is to help individuals access the treatment they need.

 This policy shift is made possible because the Elk Grove Village Police Department has entered into agreements with three top substance abuse and addiction counseling institutions, AMITA, The Gateway Foundation and the SHARE Program.
 As part of these agreements, these providers will do everything they can to ensure that an individual seeking help can access it.